 The 10 Characteristics of Millennial Shoppers You Need to Know

-Millennials – they’re an entitled, phone-obsessed generation that doesn’t have much pull in the world of ecommerce, right?
+Millennials – they’re an entitled, phone-obsessed generation so millennial shoppers therefore don’t have much pull in the world of ecommerce, right?

 Wrong.
 Very wrong.